vojtechpohanka/MA-thesis/README.md

         * **"view_party.csv" into your "data/"  directory**

 * **Czech parliamentary speeches**: Jabůrek, Štěpán, 2024, "Czech Parliamentary Speeches Dataset 1993-2023; full transcripts of plenary speeches from the Chamber of Deputies", https://doi.org/10.7910/DVN/FOQUZF, Harvard Dataverse, V3 and Rauh, Christian; Schwalbach, Jan, 2020, "The ParlSpeech V2 data set: Full-text corpora of 6.3 million parliamentary speeches in the key legislative chambers of nine representative democracies", https://doi.org/10.7910/DVN/L4OAKN, Harvard Dataverse, V1
-    * The analysis uses a cleaned version of the dataset provided personally by Štěpán Jabůrek, which slightly differs from the version available online.
-I thus share this dataset directly in this GitHub repository:
+    * The analysis uses a cleaned version of the dataset provided personally by Štěpán Jabůrek, which slightly differs from the version available on the Harvard Dataverse.
+Due to file sizes restrictions on GitHub, I have hosted the file on OSF:
-        * Download the **debate_data.csv** file from **this repository** and store it in your "data/" directory
+        * Download **debate_data.csv** from https://osf.io/67uca/files/osfstorage and store it in your "data/" directory